duecredit/duecredit/README.md

-and if by default only references for "implementation" are listed, we can enable listing of references for other tags as well (e.g. "edu" depicting instructional materials -- textbooks etc on the topic):
+and if by default only references for "implementation" are listed, we can enable listing of references for other tags as well (e.g. "edu" depicting instructional materials -- textbooks etc. on the topic):

     $> DUECREDIT_REPORT_TAGS=* duecredit summary